rockettheme/docs/Docs/magento/basic/products.md

 #### Images

 Images are a very important selling point for your product.
 In fact, Magento requires three images per product.
-You'll need base, small, and thumbnail images for your product.
+You will need base, small, and thumbnail images for your product.
 If you do not upload an image to meet these requirements, a default one is used.

 You can configure a default image by visiting **Admin Panel -> System -> Configuration**.